Buying Groceries for One Person.

 Set yourself up for success:

-• Capture ingredient and kitchen supply stock-up ideas in the Try & Buy/Delicious Thoughts notepads & image boards.
+• Capture creative ingredient and kitchen supply ideas in the Try & Buy notepad & image board.

 2. Plan ahead and make informed choices.